jaimesanz/paguen_po/install_files/virtualenv_README.txt

-# NOTE: before installing anything, run this command:
+# NOTE: before installing anything, run this commands, or there will be
-sudo apt-get install python3-dev
+problems installing some libraries: sudo apt-get install python3-dev sudo apt-get install libjpeg-dev

 #######################
 to export the virtualenv: